Severe Thunderstorm Warning issued for District of Columbia by NWS - NewsBreak

 Severe Thunderstorm Warning issued for District of Columbia by NWS

-Effective: 2021-08-09 18:35:00 EDT Expires: 2021-08-09 19:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Continuous cloud to ground lightning is occurring with these storms.
-Move indoors immediately.
-Lightning is one of nature`s leading killers.
-Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Torrential rainfall is occurring with these storms, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: District of Columbia A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 715 PM EDT FOR THE EAST CENTRAL DISTRICT OF COLUMBIA AND NORTHEASTERN PRINCE GEORGES COUNTIES At 635 PM EDT, severe thunderstorms were located along a line extending from near Crofton to Hyattsville, moving southeast at 10 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
+Effective: 2021-08-11 16:20:00 EDT Expires: 2021-08-11 17:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: District of Columbia The National Weather Service in Sterling Virginia has issued a * Severe Thunderstorm Warning for The District of Columbia Southeastern Montgomery County in central Maryland Northwestern Prince Georges County in central Maryland The City of Fairfax in northern Virginia Arlington County in northern Virginia The City of Falls Church in northern Virginia Fairfax County in northern Virginia The City of Alexandria in northern Virginia * Until 500 PM EDT. * At 420 PM EDT, severe thunderstorms were located along a line extending from Rockville to near Fairfax, moving east at 15 mph.
+HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Damaging winds will cause some trees and large branches to fall.
 This could injure those outdoors, as well as damage homes and vehicles.
 Roadways may become blocked by downed trees.
 Localized power outages are possible.
-Unsecured light objects may become projectiles.
-Locations impacted include Bowie, College Park, Greenbelt, Largo, Coral Hills, Bladensburg, Fedex Field, Landover, Hyattsville, East Riverdale, Adelphi, Kettering, New Carrollton, Walker Mill, Mitchellville, Lake Arbor, Riverdale Park, Cheverly, Seat Pleasant and Woodmore.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Unsecured light objects may become projectiles. * Locations impacted include Arlington, Alexandria, Centreville, Rockville, Bethesda, Gaithersburg, Reston, Annandale, Springfield, College Park, Fort Washington, Greenbelt, Fairfax, Langley Park, Beltsville, Fort Hunt, Vienna, Groveton, Falls Church and Huntington.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0